-- 1. To be eligible for inclusion in the PACS List, an area must comply with at least one of the sub-paragraphs set out in Article 9, paragraph 1 of this Protocol.
-Several of these sub-paragraphs can be complied with by the same area in certain cases, and such circumstances only strengthen the case for the inclusion of the area in the List. - 2.
+- 1. To be eligible for inclusion in the PACS List, an area must fulfil at least one of the general criteria set out in Article 9, paragraph 1 of this Protocol.
+Several of these general criteria can be fulfilled by the same area in certain cases, and such circumstances only strengthen the case for the inclusion of the area in the List - 2.
 No limit is imposed on the total number of areas included in the List or on the number of areas any individual Party can propose for inscription.
 Nevertheless, the Parties agree that sites will be selected on a scientific basis and included in the List according to their qualities; therefore they will have to fulfil the requirements set out by this Protocol and the present criteria. - 3.
 The Contracting Parties agree that besides the fundamental criteria of national administrative status of protected areas, the following criteria will guide their site selection for inclusion in the PACS List: